SajithKRajan/node-express-mysql-template/README.md

 This two files are the way to establish a connaction to a database.

-You only need to touch connection.js, default for `development` is sqlite, but it is easy as typing `mysql` or `postgres` to switch to another db.
+You only need to touch connection.js, default for `development` is `mysql`, but it is easy as typing `mysql` or `postgres` to switch to another db.

 > Note: to run a mysql db install these package with: `yarn add mysql2` or `npm i mysql2 -S`